 Devoted, curious, and motivated to continue studying music?
+Join us.

-Learn more about next steps for applicants:
+Learn more about next steps for applicants, and apply:

 As a string player at NEC, you will receive studio instruction from one of the world’s most distinguished faculties and will collaborate with peers who are equally passionate and dedicated musicians.
 Performance opportunities are numerous, with an expansive range of repertoire and genres – solo and concerto performances, chamber music, masterclasses, and orchestra concerts, as well as opportunities in the Boston community.